About

 More info

 Vovk.ts generates OpenAPI 3.1 documentation from the back-end schema out of the box.
-Once you have defined your controllers with validation, and used @operation
+Once you’ve defined your controllers with validation and used the @operation

 and description

-, the OpenAPI doc is generated automatically, and can be accessed as openapi
+, the OpenAPI documentation is generated automatically and can be accessed as the openapi

 variable.